 - 3-4 medium sized apples I use Honeycrisp, see note

 - 1 teaspoon ground cinnamon

 - 1/4 teaspoon salt

-- 1/4 cup chopped pecans or walnuts
+- 1/4 cup chopped pecans or walnuts optional

 - 2/3 cup old fashioned oats

-- 3 tablespoons cold unsalted butter cut into small pieces
+- 3 tablespoons unsalted butter melted

 - Vanilla ice cream and caramel sauce for serving

 - Core each apple, leaving the bottom of the apple intact.
 Use a small melon baller or spoon to scoop out a little bit of the top and inside flesh to form a cavity.
 Alternately: Halve each apple lengthwise and use a melon baller or small spoon to scoop out the core and form a cavity.

 For the filling: combine flour, brown sugar, cinnamon, salt, nuts, and oats.
 Add the butter, and stir to combine.
 The mixture should hold together if you gather clumps and press them together.